-Hunger has increasingly clustered in the world's most fragile, conflict-affected environments.
-Conflict and extreme fragility are the primary reason why the number of undernourished people in the world has been steadily increasing.
-Notably even as the economic impacts of Coronavirus pandemic on economies has indiscriminately increased food insecurity around the world, fragile and conflict-affected communities remain the most at risk of tipping into famine as a result of this additional pressure.
-Protracted civil conflict in Yemen, South Sudan, northeast Nigeria, and Syria, for example, have driven millions of people into crisis-levels of hunger due to displacement, disruptions to food production, and barriers to market activity - all as a result of extreme levels of violence and insecurity.
-Added to that are the impacts of scorchedearth strategies, when conflict-parties deliberately destroy food stores, burn farm fields, shell food production and market infrastructure, and block
+around the world, fragile and conflict-affected communities remain the most at risk of tipping into famine because of this additional pressure.
+Protracted civil conflict in Yemen, South Sudan, northeast Nigeria, and Syria, for example, have driven millions of people into crisis-levels of hunger due to displacement, disruptions to food production, and barriers to market activity - all due to extreme levels of violence and insecurity.
+Added to that are the impacts of scorched-earth strategies, when conflict-parties deliberately destroy food stores, burn farm fields, shell food production and market infrastructure, and block food trade routes to starve opposition-aligned populations.
+Though this paper focuses on places experiencing war, where conflict exists at a community level - such as between pastoralist and/or farmer groups - fear of violence limits movement and dis-incentivizes investments that could improve livelihood productivity.
+Unsurprisingly, FAO estimated in 2017 that 60 percent of the people in the world who were chronically food insecure or undernourished lived in countries affected by protracted, violent conflict.5